corbincox72/peripheral_brain/_diseases/szDisorders.md

 ![The diffuse, morbiliform rash associated with AHS](../images/szs/ahs.jpg)

-AHS is a severe allergic reaction associated with arena oxide metabolic intermediate of aromatic drugs.
+AHS is a severe allergic reaction associated with arene-oxide metabolic intermediate of aromatic drugs.
 The reaction presents as a diffuse, morbiliform rash.
 There is some cross reactivity with TCAs because of this.
 Common offenders include:

 * Carbamazepine
 * Oxcarbazepine